thiruboy1/mydevops/kubernetes/kube notes.md

  * The affinity feature consists of two types of affinity, “node affinity” and “inter-pod affinity/anti-affinity”.
 Node affinity is like the existing nodeSelector
  1) offers more matching rules besides exact matches created with a logical AND operation;
  2) you can indicate that the rule is “soft”/“preference” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled;
+ 3)There are currently two types of node affinity, called requiredDuringSchedulingIgnoredDuringExecution and preferredDuringSchedulingIgnoredDuringExecution in this scheduler will try to enforce but will not guarantee

+ The “IgnoredDuringExecution” part of the names means that, similar to how nodeSelector works, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod will still continue to run on the node.
+In the future we plan to offer requiredDuringSchedulingRequiredDuringExecution which will be just like requiredDuringSchedulingIgnoredDuringExecution except that it will evict pods from nodes that cease to satisfy the pods’ node affinity requirements.

  ```
  apiVersion: apps/v1
 kind: Deployment